dhowe/dialogic/README.md

 ### Transforms

 Dialogic also supports _transformation functions_ (called transforms) for modifying the results of expanded symbols and groups.
-Built-in transforms include pluralize(), articlize(), and capitalize() which can be called as follows:
+Built-in transforms include pluralize(), articlize(), capitalize(), and others, which can be called as follows:

 ````
 SAY Are you (dog | cat | ant).articlize()?
 ````

-which will result in on of the following:
+which will result in one of the following:

 ````
 Are you a dog?
 Are you a cat?
 Are you an ant?
 ````

 &nbsp;

-Coders can also add custom transforms as follows:
+Coders can also add custom transforms as follows, which can then be called from Dialogic scripts:

 ```
 chatRuntime.AddTransform("transformName", transformFunction);
 ```

-Transform functions should be static functions that take and return string:
+Transform functions should be static functions that take and return string, as follows:

 ````
-public static string transformFunction(string str)
+public static string transformFunction(string str) { ... }
 ````

 [tbc]